gfarfanb/Lagrange/README.md

 _scripts/newdraft.rb "Title of your post"
 ```

-After past all post reviews, you can promote your draft to post by running:
+After pass all post reviews, you can promote your draft to post by running:
 ```bash
 _scripts/publishdraft.rb _draft/Title-of-your-post.md
 ```